Mobius-Team/Mobius/README.md

  - Fetch Display Names still needs work as it's not grouping requests properly, and the timeout is far too big.
  - LSL Display Name functions have only been updated in YEngine.
  - Name Tags will appear to the user as they would appear on the user's home grid.
+ - I'm trying out a thing where where HG usernames are displayed as `first.last@grid.url.com` instead of `first.last.@grid.url.com` for nametags.
+This doesn't affect how it is formatted in other places.
+ - I'm also trying a thing where HG visitors will have their proper name as their display name if they don't already have a display name.

 # Mobius inherits the following from osCore2:
 - [JOpenSim](http://jopensim.com) is included by default